Click Here Shop at Stormsurf!

 Which Wave Model?

-We use the NOAA Wavewatch III wave model.
-FNMOC runs a customized version of NOAA's code, but the underlying equations are the same.
-There are no other reliable global and regional models.
-So the overriding differentiator is the source of wind data used to drive the wave model (that's right, wave models use atmospheric models as their input source).
-NOAA uses the GDAS wind model where FNMOC uses the NOGAPS.
-NOAA also runs their model 4 time daily versus 2.
+We use the NOAA Wavewatch III wave model, specifically the new version 3.0, which is now running in-parallel with older version 2.22 (more on this later).
+FNMOC also runs a customized version of NOAA's code, but the underlying equations are the same.
+There are no other reliable global and regional models currently available in the public domain.
+The overriding differentiator between NOAA and FNMOC is the source of wind data used to drive the wave model (that's right, wave models use atmospheric models as their input source).
+NOAA used to use the GDAS wind model (in version 2.22), and has now upgraded to the hi-resolution GFS wind model where FNMOC uses the NOGAPS.
+NOAA runs the GFS hi-res model 4 times daily versus 2.
 It was a personal preference, but we chose to go with the publicly funded and maintained solution rather than a military funded source and liked the ability to get updates more frequently.

 Resolutions